-We have entered into an Insurance Services Framework Agreement and related Virtual Shareholders' Agreement with Norwich Union pursuant to which we have granted Norwich Union the option from January 2008 through February 2011 to purchase the shares of our subsidiary that operates one of our facilities in Pune, India, upon the payment of an amount that will approximate the net asset value of that facility on the date of transfer.
-Norwich Union has recently publicly announced its intention to start exercising its option to assume the operations of the facilities of certain of its third party vendor-contractors, including one of our facilities in Pune.
+We have entered into an Insurance Services Framework Agreement and related Virtual Shareholders' Agreement with Norwich Union pursuant to which we have granted Norwich Union the option from January 2008 through February 2011 to assume the operations of one of our facilities in Pune, India, upon the payment of an amount that will approximate the net asset value of that facility on the date of transfer.
 The exercise of this option would result in both a loss of revenues and the loss of all of our employees who are at that time working under that contract.
-We expect that any decline in revenues that we would experience when Norwich Union exercises this option would be partially offset by a decrease in expenses associated with the operation of the Pune facilities.
+We expect that any decline in revenues that we would experience if Norwich Union exercises this option would be partially offset by a decrease in expenses associated with the operation of the Pune facilities.
 See "Certain Relationships and Related Transactions-Agreements with Norwich Union-Option to Purchase Stock of NCOP" and "Risk Factors-Risks Related To Our Business-Our agreements with our largest client give it the option to assume the operations of one of our facilities, and the exercise of that option could have an adverse effect on our business and results of operations."

 EXL India and NCOP have been established as "Export-Oriented Undertaking" enterprises under the Export Import Policy, a policy formulated by the Government of India that has provided us with certain incentives on the import of capital goods.
 Under this policy, EXL India and NCOP must achieve certain export ratios and realize revenues attributable to exports of \$244.5 million and \$43.4 million, respectively, over a period of five years.
-As of June 30, 2006, EXL India and NCOP had achieved export revenues of \$68.6 million and \$29.2 million, respectively.
-We are required to have export revenues of \$22.4 million during the period from 2006 to 2008 and \$167.7 million during the period from 2006 to 2010.
+As of March 31, 2006, EXL India and NCOP had achieved export revenues of \$52.8 million and \$25.1 million, respectively.
+We are required to have export revenues of \$30.2 million during the period from 2006 to 2010.
 In the event that EXL India and NCOP are unable to meet these requirements over the specified period, we may be required to refund these incentives along with penalties and fines.
 However, management believes that EXL India and NCOP will achieve these export levels within the required timeframe as both EXL India and NCOP have consistently generated the required levels of export revenues.
 Under the policy, EXL India and NCOP were entitled to import capital goods with a value of \$32.3 million and \$7.9 million, respectively, free of any import duties.
-We have not utilized \$17.3 million of the duty-free imports allowance of which \$9.7 million is due to expire in 2008 and \$7.6 million is due to expire in 2010.
+We have not utilized \$17.7 million of the duty-free imports allowance of which \$9.9 million is due to expire in 2008 and \$7.8 million is due to expire in 2010.